aditya8138/UTD/CS6390/notes/Multicast.md

 Send group membership information in OSPF link state advertisement (LSA) message.

+Each router can (when necessary) compute the minimum cost path from every source to the current set of receivers of the multicast group.
+But if the router precompute, for every group G, a tree for every source LAN, it's way too expensive.
+In stead, the router compute the tree only when needed and use caching to achieve efficiency.

 The router maintain MOSPF cache with the entries like: `(Ls, G, iif, MHV)`.

 - `iif` means _incoming interface_.